Sovereigntism (Puerto Rico): Early proposals of sovereign association as a "third option"

 Due to Puerto Rico's historical status debate, proposals consistent with the modern free association movement can be traced to the times when Puerto Rico was a colony of the Spanish Empire.
-In March 1887, Román Baldorioty de Castro presented a proposal based on the British North America Act of 1867, the accord that ended the United Kingdom's colonial rule over Canada and allowed it to become a sovereign Dominion, during the inaugural convention of the Autonomist Party.
+In March 1887, Román Baldorioty de Castro presented a proposal based on the British North America Act 1867, the accord that ended the United Kingdom's colonial rule over Canada and allowed it to become a sovereign Dominion, during the inaugural convention of the Autonomist Party.
 However, there this effort was thwarted by the conservative members of the party, who supported a project that would turn the remaining Spanish colonies into autonomous provinces.
 Ever the diplomat, Baldorioty supported the posture of the mayority, ending the first attempt to create a form of sovereign association for Puerto Rico.
 This was followed by the Spanish–American War, which concluded with Spain surrendering the sovereignty of its colonies to the United States.
 The first proposal of an "Associated Free State of Porto Rico" under this regime emerged in 1922 from Union of Puerto Rico, then led by Antonio R. Barceló.
 Its creator was a lawyer named Miguel Guerra Mondragón, who based his proposal in the recognition of the sovereignty of separate constituent countries seen during the creation of the current model of the United Kingdom.

 This initial version was ignored by the House of Representatives, despite being officially presented by Democratic congressman Phillip Campbell.
 Afterwards, a modified version was created by Epifanio Fernández Vanga, who described it as a "status where the people, being free, elected to associate with other people to establish a democratic base which due to mutual consent included tight economic and economic ties".
 This definition was officially adopted in the Union's platform.
 However, during the following years the discussion of the status issue stagnated, instead replaced with the serious economic concerns brought forth by the Great Depression.
 The Union lost its name and insignia after dissolving an alliance with the Republican Party, instead being reorganized into the new Liberal Party of Puerto Rico.
 This party proposed a two-step solution to the status issue, first obtaining a form of economic sovereignty and later proclaiming independence.
 Luis Muñoz Marín was part of the group that idealized this model.
 However, pressured by the economic influence of the sugar industry, the status discussion was stalled.
 This was exacerbated by serious differences between Barceló and Muñoz.

 The pursue of sovereignty within the Popular Democratic Party (Puerto Rico) (PPD) can be traced to the moment of its foundation.